Parking Fee FAQs

 Literally hundreds of projects were funded in full or in part with fee money.
-Here is a sample.
+Here are some of the projects:

 What would the increased revenue be used for?

-What is the difference in prices and benefits with other surrounding beaches?
+What is the difference in prices and benefits with other surrounding beaches and campgrounds?

 Can I still use my Senior Pass/ Access Pass/ America the Beautiful Pass?

 Visitors with passes used for entrance fees for federal lands such as the Senior Pass, etc., will receive a 50% discount on parking fees, as they do now.
+There are no discounts for camping.
 (At parks with entrance fees, these federal passes give the holder free entrance.
 Remember that Gateway does not have entrance fees, only parking fees.)